xwmx/nb/README.md

 For more information about search options, see [Search](#-search) and [`nb search`](#search).

-##### Ace Editor Integration
+##### Ace Editor

-[Ace](https://ace.c9.io/) is a text editor for the web that enables advanced text editing functionality including block selection and syntax highlighting.
+[Ace](https://ace.c9.io/) is a text editor for GUI web browsers that enables advanced text editing functionality, including block selection and syntax highlighting.

 To use Ace as the editor for `nb browse --gui`, add the following line to